Finding the Least Common Multiple (LCM) of 6 and 5: A thorough look

 - The highest power of 5 is 5¹ = 5

 To find the LCM, we multiply these highest powers together: 2 x 3 x 5 = 30.
-This method is more systematic and avoids the potentially lengthy process of listing multiples.
+In real terms, this method is more systematic and avoids the potentially lengthy process of listing multiples.
 It's particularly useful for finding the LCM of three or more numbers.

 Method 3: Using the Greatest Common Divisor (GCD)